TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 16 Prep.md

 - If players access the Ratmancer's Lair, they can find a journal with frantic scrawling about the "Rosy Bull" ([[Clungunford Rose]]) and how the [[Cult of Talona]] will reclaim their lost [[Relic]]: the [[Decanter of Unending Filth]], from him no matter the cost.

 ### READ ALOUD
 You enter through the cramped stone archway into a small laboratory.
 The stagnant stench of the rest of the dungeon now pales in comparison to the multifaceted, nuanced rankness of this chamber.
 Inside there are bubbling cauldrons with various hues of muck encrusted around the rims, body parts lying on tables with pins holding them in place, and vials of empty and full potion bottles lining the shelves on the walls.
 At the opposite end of the room, there is a stone statue of a Rat statue.
 At one table, a rat in a lab coat haunches over a collection of bubbling vials and test tubes.
 With a twitch, he turns towards the party with a crazed look in his eye before loading his automatic crossbow with vials and screeching: "Sewer skewers for everyone!"
 ### Key Details

 #### NPCs Involved
 - **NPC Name:** [[Pastor Edith]]
 	- Catch-up: Edith has just been rescued from having her soul drained as part of a ritual to summon the [[Herald of Rot]].
 However, she is in a bad state and will need medicine, likely from [[Bevin Gladstar]] to heal.
-This is a sick narrative moment because Edith and the [[Conspiracy of the Earthmother's Scythe]] are the reason for [[Bevin Gladstar]]'s outdoor farm doing so poorly these past few years, as well as [[Fiona]]'s parents who were actually killed via poison from eating crops [[Clungunford Rose]] had given Talonan poison
+This is a sick narrative moment because Edith and the [[Conspiracy of the Earthmother's Scythe]] are the reason for [[Bevin Gladstar]]'s outdoor farm doing so poorly these past few years, as well as [[Fiona]]'s parents who were actually killed via poison from eating crops [[Clungunford Rose]] had given Talonian poison
 	- Motivation: Survive.
 If can be communicated with, will ask if '[[Clungunford Rose|lil' Gunford]]' sent for them, if he's worrying about his auntie.
 She is grateful for the party's help
 	- Secret/Challenge: She doesn't want to believe that [[Clungunford Rose]] set her up to be killed in order to monopolize the [[Earthmother's Scythe]].
 		- If she realizes her life was given up for his plans, DC 20 Persuasion check: she can see reason and agree tell the party what she knows about the [[Conspiracy of the Earthmother's Scythe]], which is that [[Clungunford Rose]] has the true scythe and uses it selectively to gain power and control the people of [[Bromzheath]].